webpack/webpack.js.org/content/api/module.md

 require(dependency: String)
 ```

-Returns the exports from a dependency.
-The call is sync.
-No request to the server is fired.
-The compiler ensures that the dependency is available.
+Synchronously retrieve the exports from another module.
+The compiler will ensure that the dependency is available in the output bundle.

 Example: